 Request for Confidential Status

-Operators may request Confidential Status when submitting the Notice of Intention to Drill or at the time the drilling history is submitted to the Division after completion of drilling activities.
+Operators may request Confidential Status when submitting the Notice of Intention to Drill or at the time the drilling history is submitted to DOGGR after completion of drilling activities.
 The request must be in writing and include a justification for confidential status.
-All requests must be submitted to the Division District Office where the well in located.
+All requests must be submitted to the DOGGR district office where the well in located.
 See

 Notification is also required from persons acquiring ownership or operation of any well – whether by purchase, transfer, or another method – no later than the date the sale, transfer, conveyance, exchange, or other disposition, becomes final.

-2. Bond Log (PDF, 14 KB): lists recent bonds that have been submitted to the Division, including the surety company name, bond type, and bond amount.
+Bond Log (PDF, 780KB): lists recent bonds that have been submitted to DOGGR, including the surety company name, bond type, and bond amount.
 This is a good source for determining which surety companies are currently writing oilfield bonds.

 Back to Top